This post is going to provide a step by step tutorial to deploy your Phaser game to the AWS servers using the Amplify services.

 AWS Amplify is a development platform for building secure, scalable mobile and web applications.
 It makes it easy for you to authenticate users, securely store data and user metadata, authorize selective access to data, integrate machine learning, analyze application metrics, and execute server-side code.
 Amplify covers the complete mobile application development workflow from version control, code testing, to production deployment, and it easily scales with your business from thousands of users to tens of millions.
 The Amplify libraries and CLI, part of the Amplify Framework, are open source and offer a pluggable interface that enables you to customize and create your own plugins.https://aws.amazon.com/amplify/

-Thanks to all its build in services, such as push notification, authentication and framework, Amplify really provide you everything a developer need for any kind of Web/Mobile Application.
+Thanks to all its built-in services, such as push notification, authentication and framework.
+Amplify really provides you with everything a developer needs for any kind of Web/Mobile Application.

 There are two ways to manage Amplify project.
 Using the UI provided by the AWS console ( the main website) or using the AWS CLI package.